CEX.IO is a solid cryptocurrency platform. But watch out for its high fees when buying and selling bitcoin.

 Minimum transfer amounts and available countries

-When buying bitcoin on CEX.IO, you need to purchase a minimum of 0.01 BTC with a maximum of 10 BTC.
-The limits are the same for selling bitcoin.
+When buying cryptocurrency on CEX.IO, you need to purchase a minimum of 0.01 BTC (and 0.1 for DASH, ZEC, XRP), while the maximum amount is 10.
+The limits are the same for selling cryptocurrency.

 You can withdraw an unlimited amount in cryptocurrency — this means you can send as many bitcoin to your recipient as you’d like.
 The minimum transfer amount is 0.01 BTC.